 Once you add up your total income and subtract the adjustments, you’ll report your adjusted gross income on IRS Form 1040 Line 11.

-Can You Find Adjusted Gross Income on Your W-2?
+How to Find Adjusted Gross Income on Your W-2

-Box 1 of your W-2 form is your total taxable income from that employer.
-It doesn’t consider certain above-the-line deductions that go into calculating your adjusted gross income.
+The amount in Box 1 doesn’t consider certain above-the-line deductions that go into calculating your adjusted gross income.
 For example, your total “wages, tips, and other compensation” don’t account for the money you pay for health savings account contributions or interest toward student loans.

-If you work part-time for two employers or you switch jobs during the year, you’ll receive multiple W-2 forms (one for each employer).
+Furthermore, if you work part-time for two employers or switch jobs during the year, you’ll receive multiple W-2 forms (one for each employer).
 You may also have sources of income that aren’t reported on a W-2, such as income from a rental property that you own.

 Comparing AGI With Other Income Calculations